Test Analytics

 Each testing framework will have slight differences in the JUnit XML format it outputs, we'd like to support all of them.

-If you receive an error message in your PR comment regarding a error parsing your file, feel free to open an issue here.
+If you receive an error message in your PR comment regarding a error parsing your file, please open an issue here.

 Test Analytics is a new set of features from Codecov that provides insights into the health of your test framework.
 It provides you with